Welcome!

 The Pequannock Township Historical Society welcomes you!
 Our group of volunteers is devoted to the preservation, interpretation, and presentation of history in the Township, and to maintain the Martin Berry House as a historic site for this and future generations.
 Be sure to visit our website devoted to the Martin Berry House.
 On Facebook, we host the Historical Society page as well as the group Friends of Pequannock History.
 You can find a lot of useful historic info there.

-The short story: In 2017, we worked with the Council to secure grants and other funding to enable Pequannock Township to purchase the Martin Berry House.
+Now back to our story: In 2017, we worked with the Council to secure grants and other funding to enable Pequannock Township to purchase the Martin Berry House.
 We are currently entering Phase 3 of an in-depth plan to rehab the 1720 building and bring it up to code, which will enable us to open the building to the public and operate it as a community learning center and living-history museum.
 (The longer telling is on our About page.)

 To achieve our goal, we need enthusiastic members.
 We cordially invite you to step right up and join us (PDF form) for as little as $25 per year.
 If you can’t wait another minute, follow this link to join the Society online!